-Though the process for sending the boxes is complicated - every single item in the box needs to be listed on detailed customs forms -Zarah said she receives a lot of help and discounts from UPS, who sends out the pack- For the next two weeks beginning today, the Association will collect donations in the lobby of the Mendoza College of Business from 10 a.m. to 2 p.m.
+Though the process for sending the boxes is complicated - every single item in the box needs to be listed on detailed customs forms -Zarah said she receives a lot of help and discounts from UPS, who sends out the packages.
+For the next two weeks beginning today, the Association will collect donations in the lobby of the Mendoza College of Business from 10 a.m. to 2 p.m.
 Monday through Friday.
 Zarah said monetary donations may also be given to cover the costs of shipping and purchasing items for the packages.
 Other items needed for packages include: letters, non-crushable snacks, Christmas lights, decorations, cookies, microwave popcorn, copies of campus publications, magazines, sunscreen, candy, baby wipes and eye drops.
 "It is important to let these men and women know that they are in our hearts and prayers, especially through the holiday season," Zarah said.
-Contact Kate Antonacci at kantonac@nd.edu to help.
+Contact Kate Antonacci at kantonac@nd.edu Directory continued from page 1 Seniors and graduate students will be able to view the entire alumni directory after attending a "Networking with ND Alumni" session.
+These sessions focus on "the proper way to use the network and how to make a professional contact," Andrichik said.
+They help to alleviate any worries of network misuse, which Andrichik said was a "big hurdle" in making the change.
+In test runs with select groups of students gaining access to the full directory, there have been "zero complaints from alumni," Andrichik said.
+Annan inclusive economy.